ruby-cube/rue/packages/planify/README.md

 ## Planify API

 The functions provided by [Pêcherie](https://github.com/ruby-cube/rue/tree/main/packages/pecherie#goto-src), [Archer](https://github.com/ruby-cube/rue/tree/main/packages/archer#goto-src), [Thread](https://github.com/ruby-cube/rue/tree/main/packages/thread#goto-src), and [Paravue](https://github.com/ruby-cube/rue/tree/main/packages/paravue#goto-src) should cover most use cases.
-However, if you would like to planify an existing listener or scheduler, Planify provides the `$listen` and `$schedule` functions to acheive this.
+However, if you would like to planify an existing listener or scheduler, Planify provides the `$listen`, `$schedule`, and `$subscribe` functions to acheive this.

 <br/>

 ### `$listen(handler, options, config)`
 Sets up a listener.
-Depending on options and config, this could be a one-time listener or a sustained listener.
+Depending on options and config, this could beahave as a one-time listener or a sustained listener.

 #### Syntax
 ```tsx